What is your name and age?

 Yes, Kerri DeKubber.

 What’s the hardest part about owning or caring for horses?

-What are your horse riding and training goals?
+What are your equestrian riding and training goals?

 Any accomplishments you’re especially proud of?